orstavik/JoiComponents/book/chapter2/HowTo_attributeChangedCallback.md

 trigger `attributeChangedCallback` in `static get observedAttributes()`, the browser can *ignore* all changes to other attributes.

-`static get observedAttributes()` is attached to the custom element prototype and applies equally to all instances of the element.
-`static get observedAttributes()` returns an array of strings which represents a list of the attribute names to be observed.

 ## Comment on JS parameter order
 There is one minor flaw with the `attributeChangedCallback(...)` standard: the order of arguments should have been `name`, `newValue`, `oldValue`,